StructureTester/StructureTester/README.md

 #### Addition notices:

-1. StructureTester supports multiple languages.
-In this repository, we only set up StructureTester for Chinese -> English translation
+1. StructureTester supports multiple languages but we only set up StructureTester for Chinese -> English translation in this repository

 2. To set up StructureTester for other languages three main configuration is needed
    1. Set up the corresponding target for translation in **utils.dataset_util.py** or implement your own translation